iconix/iconix.github.io/_drafts/2017-07-05-data-is-all-around-us.md

 **1. Environment setup**

 For understanding David's script, I already had R and RStudio installed from [an intro course I took on R](https://www.coursera.org/learn/r-programming).
 Note that the `installr` package (I reference it later) recommends usage through RGui rather than RStudio.
 Since it wasn't obvious to me, RGui is the default R console that comes with your R installation.
+(I went back to RStudio after running `installr`.)

 **2. Error: package or namespace load failed for 'dplyr'**